a woman looking at her reflection in a broken mirror

 Make a commitment

 You should commit and pledge that you will stop your addiction once and for all.
-It would be best if you said it out, aloud, that you are committed to removing your compulsion.
+It would be best if you said out, aloud, that you are committed to removing your compulsion.
 You can also write it down and even sign it as if it is a contract.

 Meditate for a stronger mind and will